-14. Invites the General Assembly to remain seized of all work in this area, including the annual reports of the Secretary-General on cooperation with the United Nations, its representatives and mechanisms in the field of human rights.
+15. Invites the Secretary-General to submit the report he or she presents annually to the Human Rights Council on cooperation with the United Nations, its representatives and mechanisms in the field of human rights also to the General Assembly, starting from its seventy-seventh session.